This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 How Much Does Heli-Skiing Cost?

-If you are looking to require far from a superyacht off Greenland’s coast and ski glaciers, you are certain to be observing a six-figure jaunt.
+If you are looking to heli ski from a superyacht off Greenland’s coast and ski glaciers, you are certain to be observing a six-figure jaunt.
 All the same, most heli-skiing journeys measure across-the-board and embrace five-star meals, amazing accommodations, all the rental gear you desire, and typically spa treatments, noting that you need to be ready to pay between $1,000 and $2,000 each day per person, once you’re starting out.

 What do You Wear to Heli-Skiing?

 Heli-skiing is a great way to find some backcountry snow in the season at any time.
 The right clothes should never be overlooked.
 Before you plan a week of powder skiing at high altitude, make sure you have the right shoes.
-At Northern Escape, we know that quality clothing and preparation will help you get the most out of every downhill, so here are a few tips to help you pick the best clothes for your heli-skiing day.
+At Northern Escape, we know that quality clothing and preparation will help you get the most out of every downhill run, so here are a few tips to help you pick the best clothes for your heli-skiing trip.
 We’ve listed the “must-wears” below;

 1. Solid Waterproof Shell (Outerwear: Jacket and Pants)

 This seems like a no brainer for most, but I wanted to take a moment to stress the importance of a good outer layer.
 The emphasis should be on waterproofing.
-Breathability can be fantastic, but you do more in and out and mostly go downhill when you’re Heliskiing.
-This isn’t the time to wear the professional hood that you love so much, or those cute corduroy snowboard pants, or any other jacket or pants that don’t have the level of protection you need.
+Breathability can be fantastic, but you do more in and out and mostly go downhill when you’re Heli skiing.
+This isn’t the time to wear the professional hoody that you love so much, or those cute corduroy snowboard pants, or any other jacket or pants that don’t have the level of protection you need.
 You’re getting the picture.

 2. Layer up